awsdocs/amazon-s3-userguide/doc_source/specifying-kms-encryption.md

 };
 ```

-For more information about creating customer managed CMKs, see [Programming the AWS KMS API](https://docs.aws.amazon.com/kms/latest/developerguide/programming-top.html) in the *AWS Key Management Service Developer Guide*\.
+For more information about creating customer managed keys, see [Programming the AWS KMS API](https://docs.aws.amazon.com/kms/latest/developerguide/programming-top.html) in the *AWS Key Management Service Developer Guide*\.

 For working code examples of uploading an object, see the following topics\.
 You will need to update these code examples and provide encryption information as shown in the preceding code fragment\.
 + For uploading an object in a single operation, see [Uploading objects](upload-objects.md)\.